 6. Could you elaborate on that a little?

-I am not saying that one strategy is better than the other.
-I am just observing which state is following which plan.
+I am not saying that one strategy is better.
+I am just observing which state is following which strategy.

-8. Your model factors in the question of incomplete/inaccurate infection data, with one of the most interesting findings being that the reported data mapped so well to the reality, in a deep, structured relationship.
+8. Your model factors in the question of incomplete/inaccurate infection data, with one of the most interesting findings being that the reported data mapped so well to the reality, almost in multiples.
 But, will this same phenomenon hold for foreign countries?
 If we were to try to export SUTRA to the global stage, maybe Latin America or Africa, would the same phenomenon [the strong relation between reported data and reality] hold there?

 Absolutely.
 We have data from these countries, and the same phenomenon is observed there also.
 Now, the interesting point is, people keeping talking about the poor quality of infection data coming out of India; I invite their attention to the data coming out of countries like the US.
 There are such jerks in the curve that it is clearly a case of poor reporting.
 Indian data is so smooth.
 Sometimes, we assume that just because our systems are not as good as many other countries, we must be doing very badly.
 But, this is one place where I think we have done better than many other countries.